OI-wiki/i18n/docs/ds/cartesian-tree.md

 This problem clearly can be solved using DP or monotonous stack, but actually it can also be solved with a Cartesian tree.
 Specifically, we take the index as the key $k$ and $h_i$ as the value $w$ to satisfy property of the min heap, and build a Cartesian tree of $(i,h_i)$ .

-In this way, we enumerate each node $u$ and take $u_w$ (that is, the height key value of node u $h$) as the height of the largest sub-matrix.
+In this way, we enumerate each node $u$ and take $u_w$ (that is, the key value $h$ of height of node u) as the height of the largest sub-matrix.
 Since the Cartesian tree we built satisfies the property of min heap, the height of the nodes in the subtree of $u$ is greater than or equal to $u$ .
 And we know that the index in the $u$ subtree is a continuous interval.
 So we only need to know the size of the subtree, and then we can calculate the area of the largest submatrix in this interval.
 Update the answer with the value calculated at each node.
-Obviously this can be done in one DFS, so the time complexity is still $O(n)$ .
+Obviously this can be solved using a single pass DFS, so the time complexity is still $O(n)$ .

 ```cpp
 #include <algorithm>